JakeTrevor/talks/qpl-survey/qpl-survey.md

 ### Reversibility

-- All quantum gates need to be reversible.
+- All quantum operations (apart from measurement) need to be reversible.
+- Often we want to take a classical function and generate a quantum implementation (called a 'quantum oracle').

-- This makes translating classical programs into the quantum realm a fraction more challenging.
+-> Reversibility makes this a fraction more challenging.

-- It's not generally a big problem - but it presents an interesting opportunity for more expressive code.
+- automatic reversion has applications in memory management and optimisation

 ---